codacy/docs/docs/getting-started/integrating-codacy-with-visual-studio-code.md

 ## Interface overview

 The main view of the extension displays information about the code quality changes introduced by the pull request you're working on, as well as the status of other open pull requests and analyzed branches.
-This information is grouped into three tabs:
+This information is grouped into three sections:

 -   [Status](#status-tab)
 -   [Open Pull Requests](#open-pull-requests-tab)